 Pong Gamay or San Pablo Island is the adjacent island of Poong Dako.
 Just like its twin island, Pong Gamay also takes pride its crystal-clear and calm water and a relaxing island life.
 It will surely soothe your soul and take away all your stresses.
 Swim, camp-out and take a plunge to one of the island’s attractions, a 12-meter deep lagoon called Lelang Lagoon.

 3. Discover Tranquility at Silago Beach, Silago, Southern Leyte

 Still untouched from any urban development, Silago Beach is one of the perfect getaways in Southern Leyte for an unspoiled tourist destination.
 Although the sand is not powdery white compared to other beach destination listed here, however, the area will still make you forget the life in the metro.
 Plus, it also promises a very rich marine biodiversity and aquamarine products.
 While in the area, do not forget to have an adrenaline-fueled experience to its main attraction, the Pilada Rock.
 Brave heights and jump off from the top of the rock formation.

 4. Enjoy Solitude in Kalanggaman Island, Palompon, Leyte

 Found in the municipality of Palompon in Leyte, a sleeping island known as Kalanggaman, will surely awaken one’s soul.
-The island is not yet included in the Philippine map and is usually just seen by travelers going to Malapascua Island coming from Leyte.
 With no resort in the area, the island has a definite pristine charm of its own that will surely fascinate every traveler.
 It has a long stretch of white powdery sand that will definitely leave you in awe, calm beach, and a secure surrounding.
 Activities enjoyed while on the island are camping, swimming, snorkeling, kayaking, among others.